 You should also focus on what the user actually wants and/or needs from your website then aim to design your site around optimal functionality, this way your site will only include relevant content and will not be cluttered with things that only slow your customer down.

-Why mobile first is so important
+Why it is so important

 Having a mobile responsive web design is no longer an optional bonus; it’s a necessity if you want to remain in the game long term!
 Being able to offer your users an optimised experience regardless the device they use means you can extend the reach of your product or service, in turn, growing your business and engaging with more people.